Quadratic Residues and Non-Residues: Selected Topics: Preface

 These notes are an elaboration of the contents of a special-topics-in-mathematics course that was offered during the Summer semesters of 2014 and 2015 at Oakland University.
 I am very grateful to my colleague Meir Shillor for suggesting that I give such a course, and for thereby providing me with the impetus to think about what such a course would entail.
-I am also very grateful to my colleagues Eddie Cheng and Serge Kruk for giving me very generous and valuable assistance with numerous LaTeX issues which arose during the preparation of the manuscript.
+I am also very grateful to my colleagues Eddie Cheng and Serge Kruk, the former for giving me very generous and valuable assistance with numerous LaTeX issues which arose during the preparation of the manuscript, and the latter for formatting all of the figures in the text.
 I thank my students Saad Al Najjar, Amelia McIlvenna and Julian Venegas for reading an early version of the notes and offering several insightful comments which were very helpful to me.
 My sincere and heartfelt appreciation is also tendered to the anonymous referees for many comments and suggestions which resulted in a very substantial improvement in both the content and exposition of these notes.
 Finally, and above all others, I am grateful beyond words to my dear wife Linda for her unstinting love, support, and encouragement; this humble missive is dedicated to her.

 \afterpage{ }